TheJebForge/portfolio/projects/portfolio.md

 #### Why?

-This site was made from the necessity of listing all the different projects I've created, I'm interested in a lot of things and have been doing a lot of things, so having someplace where I can list the projects is important.
+This site was made from the necessity of listing all the different projects I've created.
+I'm interested in a lot of things and have been doing a lot of things, so having someplace where I can list the projects is important.